 Learn techniques for making interesting backgrounds for paper projects with some items that can be found in a hardware store.
 Make a Happy Thanksgiving card by embellishing your card further with rubber stamps and paper tape!

-*indicates items available at Schnarr’s
+Tools and Materials *indicates items available at Schnarr’s

 *Foam paint roller